 6. Over 40% of Spanish organizations were hit by ransomware in 2021

 The Sophos State of Ransomware Report 2021 reveals how many organizations in each country were hit by ransomware.
 At 44 percent, Spain was above the global average of 37 percent.
 This, according to the report, was far higher than Poland (just 13 percent) and Japan (15 percent).
 However, it was still far less than India (68 percent) and Austria (57 percent).

-7. Data encryption was prevented in almost half of attacks
+7. Data encryption was prevented in around a quarter of all attacks

-The Sophos State of Ransomware Report 2020 notes how often organizations were able to stop attacks before data encryption took place.
-Spanish companies fared well, stopping 44 percent of attacks in their tracks.
-This was second only to Turkey, where 51 percent of attacks were blocked.
+The Sophos State of Ransomware Report 2022 notes how often organizations were able to stop attacks before data encryption took place.
+Spanish companies fared well, stopping 26 percent of attacks in their tracks.
+However, other countries did far better, with Saudi Arabia stopping 62 percent of all encryption attempts.

-Although the remaining 96 percent of attacks did involve data encryption, the ransom was paid by only four percent of victims.
-This was lower than any other country studied.
-Preparedness was likely a major factor here as Sophos found that 72 percent of Spanish companies were able to restore data from backups.
+Although the remaining 84 percent of attacks did involve data encryption, the ransom was paid by only 16 percent of victims.
+This was lower than many other countries studied.
+Preparedness was likely a major factor here as Sophos found that on average, 73 percent of companies were able to restore data from backups.

-Sophos tells us that the ransomware remediation cost more than doubled from 2020 to 2021.
-While Spanish companies spent an average of $280,000 to remediate a ransomware attack in 2020, this rose to $600,000 in 2021.
+Sophos tells us that the ransomware remediation cost increased by 25 percent from 2020 to 2021.
+Spanish companies spent an average of $600,000 to remediate a ransomware attack in 2020, and this rose to $750,000 in 2021.
 While this sounds high, it was significantly less than the $1.85 million USD global average.
 Austrian organizations had the highest remediation bill at an average of over $7.75 million, followed by Belgium at $4.75 million and Singapore at $3.46 million.

 10. 83% of Spanish companies have cyber security insurance